geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### VarietyID management

-VarietyIDs have the format `variety-<country>-<chapterNum>-<varietyNum>-<millis>`.
+VarietyIDs have the format `variety-<country>-<chapterCode>-<varietyNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-Like CropIDs, VarietyIDs embed the country code and chapterNum.
-(Like CropIDs, in the event of a non-US Chapter, the chapter "num" won't be a number, it could be a postal code like 'VNZ034', but we will call it chapterNum for now.)
+Like CropIDs, VarietyIDs embed the country code and chapterCode.
+(Like CropIDs, ChapterCodes could be a number like '001' in the case of a US Chapter, or a postal code like 'VNZ76T' in the case of a non-US chapter.)

-In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Variety collection with the updated chapterNum.
+In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Variety collection with the updated chapterCode.
 This will require a pass through all of the Garden-level entities to update their varietyID fields to the new string value.

 VarietyNums start at 301 for each chapter.